vlomonaco/core50/README.md

 >  Vincenzo Lomonaco and Davide Maltoni. **"CORe50: a new Dataset and Benchmark for Continuous Object Recognition"**. arXiv preprint arXiv:1511.03163 (2017).

-You can find more information about the dataset at:
+You can find more information about the dataset and benchmark at:
 [vlomonaco.github.io/core50](http://vlomonaco.github.io/core50).